News

 *Please refrain from unauthorized corporate use of information within Weather X, including the “Cherry Blossom Forecast,” such as citation in press releases, use for promotional purposes, or publication on your own media or digital signage.

-If you are considering corporate use for providing information to users or for product PR, please Contact Us.
+If you are considering corporate use for providing information to users or for product promotion, please Contact Us.

 Glossary of Cherry Blossom Forecast Terms